-This book describes the new monitoring feature in Sun Java $^{\text{TM}}$ Enterprise System 5 (Java ES).
+This book describes the monitoring features in Sun Java $^{\text{TM}}$ Enterprise System 5 Update 1 (Java ES).
 Monitoring is implemented by the Sun Java System Monitoring Framework 2.0 and the Sun Java System Monitoring Console 1.0.

-The procedures in this guide show you how to configure and enable the Monitoring Framework for each of your installed components, then how to view all monitored data in the Monitoring Console.
-This guide does not document log files nor other monitoring mechanisms of individual components outside this framework.
+The procedures in this guide show you how to configure and enable the Monitoring Framework for each of your installed components, and how to view all monitored data in the Monitoring Console.
+This guide does not document log files or other monitoring mechanisms of individual components outside this framework.